KwonVitalLab/KwonVitalLab.github.io/teaching/2024-Spring/short-version.md

 Midterm   | 15%    |
 Project   | 40%    |

-The detailed version of the syllabus with instructions on each component and grading policy will be uploaded on Google Drive.
+The detailed version of the syllabus with instructions on each component and grading policy will be uploaded on Canvas.

 ## University Policies and Academic Integrity